danwww/randomerv/README.md

-randomerv
+randomserv
 =========
-# randomserv
 Picks a random file out of a folder and serves it over HTTP
 TODO: Serve files other than images
 Configurable using config.txt

 | Option | Function|
 |-------:|:--------|
 | *FileDir* | Files in this folder will be served |